experimental-design/bofire/CONTRIBUTING.md

 ## Type checks

-We make heavily use of [Pydantic](https://docs.pydantic.dev/) to enforce type checks during runtime.
+We make heavy use of [Pydantic](https://docs.pydantic.dev/) to enforce type checks during runtime.
 Further, we use [Pyright](https://github.com/microsoft/pyright) for static type checking.
 We enforce Pyright type checks in our CI/CD pipeline.

 ## Documentation